6.26.23

 If you’re in an HOA, check the rules

 Some states grant homeowners solar rights by law; Michigan isn’t one of them.
-If you are part of an home owners association (HOA), check the rules and regulations to see if solar panels are allowed or if there are restrictions on how they can be installed.
+If you are part of an homeowners association (HOA), check the rules and regulations to see if solar panels are allowed or if there are restrictions on how they can be installed.

 Financing solar panels

-If you have enough cash on-hand to install a solar panels you’ll start reaping maximum savings right away.
+If you have enough cash on-hand to install a solar panel, you’ll start reaping maximum savings right away.
 Homeowners who prefer to finance a solar system can use either a home equity loan or personal loan.
 Both loan options allow you get a solar system and start saving on monthly utility bills now while paying for the system over time.

 *All loans subject to approval.
 Rates, terms, and conditions are subject to change and may vary based on credit worthiness, qualifications, and collateral conditions.